 Realising exactly what and who you were dealing with is an incredible blow!
 You thought they were someone who genuinely loved or cared for you, but now you’ve learnt that that person doesn’t have the capacity to love.

-You thought you’d build a life together, but now you realise that the only thing the narcissist plans on reaching for is energetic supply.
+You thought you’d build a life together, but now you realise that the only thing the narcissist was planning was to suck you dry energetically.

 No Contact

-If you are able to go No Contact with the narcissist, I highly recommend that this be your first priority.
+If you can go No Contact with the narcissist, I highly recommend that this be your priority.
 No contact is just as it sounds.
 You do not contact the narcissist at all and you do not accept any contact from them.

 It may be hard at first, especially if the narc tries to shoulder their way through your new boundary.
 They do not like boundaries and they will certainly not be expecting one from you.